-- o 5 pupils sat the KS1 SATs in English and Maths. - o In English 3/5 pupils met the expected standard, with 1 pupil a single mark away. - In Maths 4/5 pupils met the expected standard. - Pupil attendance: Pupil attendance was 92% in 2017/2018, which is a 1% increase on the previous academic year and compares very favourably with the statistics of special schools nationally.
-50% of the pupils achieved the aspirational target of 95% attendance or above. - Pupil numbers: The School has grown in 2017/2018 with 77 pupils on roll in August 2018 and strong demand for places going forward. - Ofsted Rating: The School was rated as 'Good' in June 2017. - Financials: The School continues to achieve its financial targets and is on track to be sustainable through fees for its core operations and voluntary income supporting development projects and specialist resources.
+- There were no KS1 pupils in 2018/19. - Pupil attendance: Pupil attendance was 92.8% in 2018/19, which is a 0.9% increase on the previous academic year and compares favourably with the statistics of special schools nationally.
+60% of the pupils achieved the aspirational target of 95% attendance or above this is 10% higher than the previous year. - Pupil numbers: The School has grown in 2018/19 with 94 pupils on roll in August 2019 and strong demand for places going forward. - Ofsted Rating: The School was rated as 'Good' in June 2017. - Financials: The School continues to achieve its financial targets and is on track to be sustainable through fees for its core operations and voluntary income supporting development projects and specialist resources.